SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Shadowy Sanctuary

-While you are in dim light or darkness and a creature is about to hit you with an attack, you can spend 3 ki and use your reaction to step into shadows and disappear, negating any damage or harmful effects you would have received from that attack.
+When a creature is about to hit you with an attack, you can spend 3 ki and use your reaction to step into shadows and disappear, negating any damage or harmful effects you would have received from that attack.
 While in the shadows, you are considered banished until the start of your next turn.
+You do not lose concentration while banished this way.